March – The Month of War – Mars Vs Ares

 The Hippoi Areio (Horses of Ares) were four immortal horses named Aithon (Red Fire), Phlogios (Flame), Konabos (Tumult) and Phobos (fear) which drew the chariot of the god Ares.

-In Roman art, scenes of Venus (Aphrodite) and Mars, tend to forget the forbidden affair between the two and concentrate on the lovers being attended to by Cupid (Eros).
+In Roman art, scenes of Venus (Aphrodite) and Mars (Ares), tend to forget the forbidden affair between Venus and Vulcan and concentrate on the lovers being attended to by Cupid (Eros).

 Mars was often shown disarmed and relaxed, or even sleeping, the Renaissance philosopher, Marsilio Ficino, states that ‘only Venus dominates Mars, and he never dominates her’.